Make a bolster cushion

 In addition to a piece of 32 count silk gauze, each kit contains a colour block chart to count the design from, a suitable needle, Anchor stranded cotton (use one strand), some wadding, and full instructions (including how to make the tiny tassel).

-This tutorial features the ‘Eleanor’ doll’s house bolster cushion design, but there are several other designs to choose from in our Needlepoint Kit Store.
+This tutorial features the ‘Eleanor’ doll’s house bolster cushion design.

 If you have never done miniature needlepoint before, start by reading the BASIC EQUIPMENT and NEEDLEPOINT STITCHES tutorials first, then come back to this page.